kannibalox/pyrosimple/README.md

 pip install pyrosimple
 ```

-Usage is pretty much the same as regular pyroscope: https://github.com/pyroscope/pyrocore/blob/master/README.md
+See the [documentation for usage](https://kannibalox.github.io/pyrosimple/).
+If you've used rtcontrol/rtxmlrpc before, you should feel right at home.

 ## What's the point of this?

-I needed something simpler for use with personal tools, and this allows me to keep the code base *mostly* compatible while
-dropping more experimental features.
-There are also several changes that aren't easily suitable for upstream incorporation.
+The pyrocore tools are great, but being stuck on python 2, along with the complicated install procedure made integrating both the tools and the code into other processes very painfule.

 ## Significant differences from pyrocore

 The following lists are not exhaustive, and don't cover many of the internal improvements and refactoring.

-- Only supports python 3 and rtorrent 0.9.8 (0.9.6/0.9.7 should still work, just not officially supported)
+- Only supports python 3 and rtorrent 0.9.8 (0.9.6/0.9.7 should still work just fine, but aren't officially supported)
 - Simpler poetry-based build/install system
 - Everything in one package (no separate pyrobase)
   - Use external lib for bencode

 ### Added
-- Jinja2 templatiing if package is present (tempita's use of eval can chew up a surprising amount of cpu)
+- Multi-instance support for rtcontrol/rtxmlrpc
+- Replaced Tempita with jinja2
 - Support for JSON-RPC (only implemented by https://github.com/jesec/rtorrent)
 - pyrotorque job to move torrents between hosts
 - pyrotorque job to move torrent paths

-### Removed/deprecated
+### Removed
 - the `rtsweep`, `rtmv`, and `rtevent` commands
 - `pyrotorque`'s guard file, influxdb job and web server
-- Connecting via SSH (planned to be re-added)

 ### Changed
 - `rtxmlrpc`'s `--raw` now outputs JSON